Skip to content

 TL;DR

-This paper proposes D2Dewarp—the first document dewarping method that learns geometric representations from both horizontal and vertical dimensions.
-A UNet with dual decoders predicts horizontal lines (top/bottom boundaries of documents, tables, and text lines) and vertical lines (left/right boundaries) respectively.
-An HV Fusion Module cross-fuses features from both directions via mixed attention.
-The authors also introduce the DocDewarpHV dataset containing 114K images with dual-dimension annotations.
+Ours introduces D2Dewarp, the first dewarping method to learn document geometric representations from both horizontal and vertical dimensions.
+A UNet with dual decoders predicts horizontal lines (top/bottom boundaries of text lines/tables) and vertical lines (left/right boundaries) separately.
+The HV Fusion Module integrates features from both directions via mixed attention.
+Additionally, the DocDewarpHV dataset, containing 114K images with dual-dimension annotations, is constructed to support this framework.

 Background & Motivation

-Document image dewarping aims to rectify distorted or wrinkled document photographs into a flat, canonical form, serving as a critical preprocessing step for OCR and document analysis.
-Existing methods fall into three broad categories: (i) 3D coordinate regression-based methods (e.g., DewarpNet); (ii) 2D optical flow / displacement field-based methods (e.g., DocTr); and (iii) geometric line-based methods (e.g., RDGR), which impose geometric constraints by predicting text-line boundary curves in the document.
+Document Image Dewarping aims to restore curved or crumpled document images to a flat state, serving as a critical preprocessing step for OCR and document analysis.
+Existing methods are categorized into: (i) 3D coordinate regression (e.g., DewarpNet); (ii) 2D optical flow/displacement field methods (e.g., DocTr); (iii) geometric line-based methods (e.g., RDGR), which provide geometric constraints by predicting text line boundaries.

 2. Limitations of Prior Work

-• Insufficient feature fusion: Even when horizontal and vertical features are extracted simultaneously, the absence of an effective cross-fusion mechanism prevents full exploitation of their complementary information.
+• Insufficient feature fusion: Even if both horizontal and vertical features are extracted, the lack of an effective cross-fusion mechanism prevents the full utilization of complementary information.

-• Missing annotations: Existing datasets (Doc3D, DocUNet) provide no vertical line annotations, limiting the feasibility of dual-dimension learning.
+• Lack of annotated data: Existing datasets (Doc3D, DocUNet) do not provide vertical line annotations, limiting the feasibility of dual-dimension learning.

-Document distortion is inherently a two-dimensional spatial deformation, yet existing methods apply geometric constraints from only one dimension (horizontal), resulting in a fundamental information deficit.
+Document distortion is inherently a 2D spatial deformation, but existing methods rely on 1D (horizontal) geometric constraints, leading to fundamental information incompleteness.

-Leverage geometric structure information from both horizontal and vertical dimensions to guide document dewarping, accompanied by a corresponding dataset.
+To leverage geometric structural information from both horizontal and vertical dimensions simultaneously to guide document dewarping, supported by a specialized dataset.

-The paper approaches the problem from the perspective of dual-dimension geometric representation learning: separately learning structural features for horizontal and vertical lines, then fusing their complementary information via an attention mechanism to produce high-quality deformation mappings.
+Starting from dual-dimension geometric representation learning: learn structural features of horizontal and vertical lines separately, then fuse complementary information from both directions via an attention mechanism to generate high-quality deformation mappings.

 Method